tschellenbach/Stream-Framework/docs/metrics.rst

 Custom metric classes
 ---------------------

-If you need to send feedly metrics somewhere you only need to create your own subclass of stream_framework.metrics.base.Metrics and configure feedly to use it.
+If you need to send metrics to a not supported backend somewhere you only need to create your own subclass of stream_framework.metrics.base.Metrics and configure your application to use it.